hydrafpv/irc-laprf-gateway/README.md

 - Unzip the tar: `tar -xf node-v10.19.0-linux-[your ARM version].tar.xz`
 - Copy the binaries: `sudo cp -R node-v10.19.0-linux-[your ARM version]/* /usr/local/`

 Raspberry Pi Notes:
   Install these libraries to use with the gateway, even if you are not using the Puck.
   The code auto-detects the device.
 - `sudo apt-get install git`
 - `sudo apt-get install libusb-1.0-0-dev`
 - `sudo apt-get install libudev-dev`
 - `sudo apt-get install libavahi-compat-libdnssd-dev`

+  Create the log file directory so you can see the output if the gateway is running as a daemon
+- `sudo mkdir /var/log/laptimergw`

   Setting the Hostname of the Pi will allow you to connect to it without needing the IP address as well.
  - `sudo nano /etc/hostname` and set it to something unique